VivekanandSaraswati/InterviewProject/README.md

 Change below Database details in app/Config/Database.php from line no 29

-'hostname' => 'your_DB_host_name', #for local it is localhost 'username' => 'your_DB_username',
+'hostname' => 'your_DB_host_name', #for local it is localhost

+'username' => 'your_DB_username',

 'password' => 'your_DB_password',

 'database' => 'your_DB_Name',

-#Run Project
+## To Run Project
 Open terminal/cmd and go to folder and type below command

 **php spark serve**

-It will run project on http://localhost:8080 if port 8080 is open
+It will run project on http://localhost:8080 if port 8080 is unused otherwise it will use new port

 ## Server Requirements